run-ai/docs/docs/Administrator/Cluster-Setup/allow-external-access-to-containers.md

 *    NodePort - Exposes the Service on each Node’s IP at a static port (the NodePort).
 You’ll be able to contact the NodePort Service, from outside the cluster, by requesting &lt;NodeIP&gt;:&lt;NodePort&gt; regardless of which node the container actually resides.
 *   LoadBalancer - Useful for cloud environments.
 Exposes the Service externally using a cloud provider’s load balancer.
 *   Ingress - Allows access to Kubernetes services from outside the Kubernetes cluster.
 You configure access by creating a collection of rules that define which inbound connections reach which services.
-More information about ingress can be found <a href="https://kubernetes.io/docs/concepts/services-networking/ingress/" target="_self">here</a>.
+More information about ingress can be found [here](https://kubernetes.io/docs/concepts/services-networking/ingress/){target=_blank}.
 *   Port Forwarding - Simple port forwarding allows access to the container via localhost:&lt;Port&gt;.

- See <https://kubernetes.io/docs/concepts/services-networking/service/> for further details.
+ See [https://kubernetes.io/docs/concepts/services-networking/service](https://kubernetes.io/docs/concepts/services-networking/service/){target=_blank} for further details.